spinsir45/Image-To-App/README.md

 ### Update your desktop app

-When your appimage updates it will likely break your desktop app.
+When your appimage updates it will likely break your .desktop file.
 This can be fixed by running the command `image_to_app.py -u <app-name>`.
-Or you can run `image_to_app.py -u` to update all the applications.
+Or you can run `image_to_app.py -u` to update all the .desktop files.

 ### Update the desktop icon